aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 Execute the following commands from a terminal on your local machine or CloudShell **

 ```
-aws ec2 create-key-pair --key-name DASKeyPair --key-format pem --key-type rsa --query 'KeyMaterial' --output text > DASKeyPair.pem - Make sure to save this .pem file in a secure location as you will need it later to ssh into the EC2 machine that will be created as part of the CloudFormation stack
+aws ec2 create-key-pair --key-name DASKeyPair --key-format pem --key-type rsa --profile <username> --query 'KeyMaterial' --output text > DASKeyPair.pem - Make sure to save this .pem file in a secure location as you will need it later to ssh into the EC2 machine that will be created as part of the CloudFormation stack

 chmod 400 DASKeyPair.pem